Montana Court Records

 Sealing and Expunging Criminal Records in Montana

-When a record is sealed or expunged in Montana, all information including convictions, arrests, mistrials, and dismissals typically do not show up in background checks made by individuals.
+When a record is sealed or expunged in Montana, all information, including convictions, arrests, mistrials, and dismissals, typically does not show up in background checks made by individuals.
 In Montana, residents are eligible for expungement of criminal misdemeanor records under Title 46, Chapter 18, Part 11.
 However, the party must meet specific requirements to be eligible for expungement or sealing.

 The Difference Between Sealing and Expunging Criminal Records

 In Montana, the result and process of sealing and expunging records are similar, but requestors are advised to know the differences between these actions.
 Sealing records, per MCA 46–18–204, means that members of the public may access the records with a Montana District Court order.
-Other criminal justice agencies can also view these records, as outlined in MCA 44–5–103.
+Other criminal justice agencies can also view these records, as outlined in MCA 44 5–103.
 Expungement means that the court erases records, and no entity can recover them.
-Expungement law in Montana states that the system files only save the individual’s fingerprints.
+The expungement law in Montana states that the system files only save the individual’s fingerprints.

 How to Seal a Criminal Record in Montana